CongLeSolutionX/go_community/doc/internal-abi.md

 The other arguments and results are register-assigned.
 Result r2 is decomposed into its components, which are individually register-assigned.
-All of the stack-assigned arguments and results appear on the stack before any of the register spill slots, and only the argument registers are assigned spill slots (not the result registers).
+On the stack, the stack-assigned arguments appear below the stack-assigned results, which appear below the argument spill area.
-Finally, the spill slots for a1 and a3 are full words, even though these arguments are only one byte.
+Only arguments, not results, are assigned a spill area.

 ### Rationale